pfeilbr/surveyjs-react-playground/README.md

 - arch recommender based on cloud foundation principles - inline and link to them
 - top level categories
-  - SaaS, compute, storage (file, db), COTS
+  - SaaS, compute, storage (file, db), COTS, integation, real-time (streaming), ML/AI
   - for each recommendation, show which principles it is tied to and give it a score
 - recommender builder similar to aws pricing calculator.  comprehensive recommendations for your entire solution across compte, storage, integration, etc.
 - do you have secrets like api keys, crdentials, tokens, etc. that your code needs to access -> secrets manager
 - is business classification >= business critical (ha/dr) multi-az / multi-region
 - is GxP ->
+- service icon next to each service recommendation

 ---